 The "Note Well" statement shows up a lot at the IETF.
-Mailing lists, registration, meeting openings, etc. defines "contribution" and requires obeying IETF rules In effect, a "contribution" is anything you say or if you make a contribution that includes or relates to your IPR you must disclose that fact
+Mailing lists, registration, meeting openings, etc. defines "contribution" and requires obeying IETF rules In effect, a "contribution" is anything you say or write with the intent to effect the IETF standards